 Practical strategies and conceptual approaches for classroom teaching.

 Using intertextual skills to present the fundamental themes of the Exodus story in a compelling manner in the high school classroom.
-This course commences in October 2023.

 About the course